mikeweilgart/softcover-vagrant/README.md

 # softcover-vagrant

-A Vagrantfile for use with Softcover
+A Vagrantfile for use with the [Softcover publishing platform](https://github.com/softcover/softcover)

 Vagrantfile and README originally prepared 29 October 2015 by Mike Weilgart

 ## Instructions for using the Vagrantfile:

 1. If you haven't installed vagrant and virtualbox, do so.
-2. Put the Vagrantfile in a folder by itself.
-(It's okay to have this README in the same folder.)
-3. cd into that folder.
-Then run the following:
+2. Clone this project to your local box

     ```console
+    git clone git@github.com:mikeweilgart/softcover-vagrant.git
+    ```

+3. Change directories into the project.

+    ```console
+    cd softcover-vagrant
+    ```

+3. Run the following *very long running command* (read on before you do it!)

+    ```console
     vagrant up
     ```

-    This will take roughly an hour and a half, as it will first download a minimal basebox, then install ALL software needed to run softcover, including the several GB worth of tex packages.
+    **This will take roughly an hour and a half**, as it will first download a minimal basebox, then download and install ALL software needed to run softcover, including the several GB worth of tex packages.
 Do it with a good internet connection.
 Run it as `time vagrant up` if you're curious how long it will take.

 4. Log in to the vagrant box: